 I am a full time Deaf faculty member and instructor for the American Sign Language courses, levels one through six.
 I have a Masters Degree in Teaching ASL as a Second Language from Columbia University Teachers College in New York City.
-My degree has led me here, teaching ASL courses at the University of Connecticut.
-I teach various levels in ASL, which follows a three year sequence with courses beginning with ASL 1101 through our most recent addition, ASL 5.
-Our goal is to expand the program by including a variety of new courses.
-If you have any questions, please contact the Department of Linguistics.
-Thank you.
+The ASL courses follow a three year sequence with courses beginning with ASL 1101 through ASL 6.
+Our goal is to continually expand the program by including a variety of new courses.

 I am a Deaf faculty member and instructor for the American Sign Language courses, levels one through four and I have previously taught American Sign Language classes at the UConn Waterbury campus.
-Join us for the fun and excitement of learning American Sign Language.
+Join us for the fun and excitement of learning American Sign Language and Deaf culture.

 I am a faculty member and instructor of the sign language interpreting courses.
 I have been nationally certified as a sign language interpreter from both the Registry of Interpreters of the Deaf and the National Association for the Deaf for more than 20 years.
-I assist with coordinating the ASL program as well as students who wish to pursue a minor in interpreting ASL and English.
+I am the daughter of Deaf parents and a heritage signer of American Sign Language.
+I assist with coordinating the ASL/Deaf studies program as well as assisting students who wish to pursue a minor in interpreting ASL and English.

 I am a faculty member in Linguistics and I coordinate the ASL program.
 I am also the advisor for students pursuing an ASL minor, as well as for many of the students with an Individualized Major including ASL.
 My office is in Oak 352.
 Find out more about me here: